PulseWaves/Specification/specification.rst

 Description:
   Null terminated text description (optional).
 Any characters not used must be null.

-Lookup Table:
+Table:
 ------------------------------------------------------------------------------

 User ID: 	                    PulseWaves_Spec

 Record ID: 	                    n (where 300,001 <= n < 300,255)

-Each Lookup Table describes the mapping from the sample values of a sampling to the actual physical measurements stored in standard float representation.
+Each Table VLR contains one or more Lookup Tables that describe a mapping from the sample values of a sampling to the actual physical measurements or the system response corrections.
+Currently these values are always stored in standard IEEE 32-bit float representation with hooks being in place in case this needs to be generalized later.
 The 8 bit, 12 bit, or 16 bit sample values stored in the Waves file that represent the digitized waveform will usually not have a simple linear scale.
-By providing an explicit lookup table it can be exactly defined what, for example, the meaning of a sample with value 67 is and how much stronger the measured signal was compared with a nearby sample with value 54.
+By providing an explicit lookup table with 256, 4096, or 65536 entries it can be exactly defined what, for example, the meaning of a sample with value 67 is and how much stronger the measured signal was compared with a nearby sample that had value 54.

-.. csv-table:: Composition Record
+.. csv-table:: Table Record
     :header: "Item", "Unit", "Format", "Size"
     :widths: 70, 10, 10, 10

     "Size", "---", "unsigned long", "4 bytes"
     "Reserved", "---", "unsigned long", "4 bytes"
+    "Number Tables", "---", "unsigned long", "4 bytes" "...", "...", "...", "..."
+    "...", "...", "...", "..."
+    "...", "...", "...", "..."
+    "Description", "---", "char[64]", "64 bytes"
+    "Tables[0]", "Lookup Table", "variable"
+    "...", "...", "...", "..."
+    "Tables[Number Tables-1]", "Lookup Table", "variable"

+Size:
+  The byte-aligned size of attributes from and including "Size" to and including "Description".

+Reserved:
+  Must be zero.

+Number Tables:
+  This value specifies the number of lookup tables that is stored directly after the description record.

+Description:
+  Null terminated text description (optional).
+Any characters not used must be null.

+.. csv-table:: Lookup Table Record
+    :header: "Item", "Unit", "Format", "Size"
+    :widths: 70, 10, 10, 10

+    "Size", "---", "unsigned long", "4 bytes"
+    "Reserved", "---", "unsigned long", "4 bytes"
-    "Number of Entries", "---", "unsigned long", "4 bytes" "Data Type of Entries", "---", "unsigned short", "2 bytes" "Measured Unit", "---", "unsigned short", "2 bytes" "...", "...", "...", "..."
+    "Number Entries", "---", "unsigned long", "4 bytes" "Unit of Measurement", "---", "unsigned short", "2 bytes" "Data Type", "---", "unsigned char", "1 byte" "Options", "---", "unsigned char", "1 byte"
+    "...", "...", "...", "..."
     "...", "...", "...", "..."
     "...", "...", "...", "..."